How to Light your Stove

 If your stove is brand new and has never been lit before, you will need to prepare the firebox before igniting a fire.
 This is because wood actually burns on a bed of ash, so a spotlessly clean stove is not the ideal environment for starting a fire.
 If you are fortunate enough to have another wood burning appliance, you can easily scoop some of the ash up to scatter over the bottom of your stove.
 If not, the other option is to persevere until you have built up a good bed of ash (about an inch thick).
 The ash helps to insulate, this way you’ll get a higher combustion temperature which is important for complete combustion.

-The next step is to ensure that all the air vents are open on your stove.
-If you have a wood burning stove, there will be one or two vents.
-The primary vent is usually at the top and the secondary vent at the bottom.
+The next step is to ensure that all the air vents are open on your stove, if you have a wood-burning or multi-fuel stove, there will be one or two vents.
 If you have a chimney damper (a plate which sits inside the flue and has the ability to close off your chimney to help control drafts), it should be open when the fire is lit otherwise the smoke from the fire will blow back into the room instead of out through the chimney.
 There should be a handle located on the outside of your stove or flue pipe to open and close the damper.
 It’s always worth double checking that this is open before you proceed to light your fire.

 The next step is not always necessary, however if your flue is particularly cold – most likely during the winter months, it may be worth warming it up before lighting your fire to help the hot air from your stove rise up out of the chimney.
 Should you need to do this, an easy way to warm up your flue is to simply light one end of a rolled up newspaper and hold it inside the flue until you are able to feel the cold draft pulling upwards.